Overview

 Confined Space Awareness

-This "general awareness" training should be taken by any UNL employee who has access to areas that are or contain confined spaces.
+This "general awareness" training should be taken by any University of Nebraska-Lincoln employee who has access to areas that are or contain confined spaces.
 Employees such as, but not limited to maintenance & custodial employees, electricians, utility workers, groundskeepers, agricultural employees, and employees who work with confined animals in areas with deep pit systems.

 This module requires approximately 45 minutes to complete.